It’s January, and it’s cold y’all.

 Now yes, mind you, after talking to my Northern friends like Kirsten of Comfortably Domestic, we don’t have BELOW ZERO weather, but it can get to a wet, blistery 36 degrees.

-I’ve even experienced 7 degrees at the deer lease in West Texas!
+I’ve even experienced 7 degrees in West Texas!

 As I discussed with Kirsten, I don’t even OWN clothes for this kind of weather.